jennifer-hy-li/Secure-Login-GUI/README.md

 GUI, file IO, ArrayList, encryption using SHA-256 algorithms, exception checking.
 Simulates a website user registration, checking for existing accounts, checks for bad passwords at registration and processes logins

 ## Setup
-  * You will need to install Processing at https://processing.org/download/
+  * You will need to install a Java IDE
   * Clone this repository
-  * Open the Summative.pde file and click run
+  * Open the secureLoginUI.java file and click run

 ## Screenshots
 ### Gameplay